wpscanteam/OptParseValidator/README.md

 - :required (whether or not the associated cli option is required/mandatory - [example](https://github.com/wpscanteam/CMSScanner/blob/master/app/controllers/core/cli_options.rb#L9)).
 - :required_unless (like the above, except if the option/s given in this parameter are called in the CLI - [example](https://github.com/wpscanteam/wpscan-v3/blob/master/app/controllers/core.rb#L7), can be a single symbol or array of symbols)
 - :default (Default value to use if the option is not supplied)
-- :value_if_empty (Value to use if no argument/s have been supplied for the related option)
+- :value_if_empty (Value to use if no argument has been supplied for the related option)

 ### Available Validators & Associated Attributes:
 - Array